-Regarding criminal incidents; the Daily Crime log reflects the nature of the crime, the case number, the date and time the crime was reported and occurred, the location and the final disposition of the case.
+Regarding criminal incidents, the Daily Crime log reflects the nature of the crime, the case number, the date and time the crime was reported and occurred, the location and the final disposition of the case.
 A crime is considered "reported" when it is brought to the attention of a Campus Security Authority (CSA) including YSU Police Officers, or a local law enforcement agency.

-Regarding fire incidents, any fire that occurs in an on-campus housing facility on the YSU campus that are reported to any official at YSU is documented and reported in the daily fire log.
-The Daily Fire Log reflects the location, the date and time it was reported, if the report is reportable in the Annual Security and Fire Safety Report, the cause and the report number.
+Regarding fire incidents, any fire that occurs in an on-campus housing facility on the YSU campus that is reported to any official at YSU is documented and reported in the daily fire log.
+Additionally, all reports of fire alarms are also included in the log.
+The Daily Fire Log reflects the location, the date and time it was reported, whether it was a fire or alarm, if the report is reportable in the Annual Security and Fire Safety Report, the cause and the report number.
+YSU goes beyond the Fire Log Clery Act requirements by including alarms and including information regarding all campus buildings.